tago-io/decoders/decoders/connector/mclimate/16ads/description.md

 The МClimate 16ADS is a miniature device that features a 16A dry relay.
-The device is small enough to fit behind most wall switches and outlets.
-The device operates in LoRaWAN Class C, features FUOTA (Firmware Upgrades Over The Air) and has overheating protection